OpenVoiceOS/community-docs/docs/intents.md

 ```

-## Padatious Intents
+## Example based Intents

-Padatious is a [machine-learning](https://en.wikipedia.org/wiki/Machine_learning), [neural-network](https://en.wikipedia.org/wiki/Artificial_neural_network) based _intent parser_.
-Unlike Adapt, which uses small groups of unique words, Padatious is trained on the sentence as a whole.

-Padatious has a number of key benefits over other intent parsing technologies.
+Example based parsers have a number of key benefits over other intent parsing technologies.

-* With Padatious, Intents are easy to create
+* Intents are easy to create
-* The machine learning model in Padatious requires a relatively small amount of data
-* Machine learning models need to be _trained_.
-The model used by Padatious is quick and easy to train.
-* Intents run independently of each other.
-This allows quickly installing new skills without retraining all other skill intents.
-* With Padatious, you can easily extract entities and then use these in Skills.
+* You can easily extract entities and then use these in Skills.
 For example, "Find the nearest gas station" -&gt; `{ "place":"gas station"}`
+* Disambiguation between intents is easier
+* Harder to create a bad intent that throws the intent parser off

 ### Creating Intents

-Padatious uses a series of example sentences to train a machine learning model to identify an intent.
+Most example based intent parsers use a series of example sentences to train a machine learning model to identify an intent.
+Regex can also be used behind the scenes for example to extract entities

 The examples are stored in a Skill's `vocab/lang` or `local/lang` directory, in files ending in the file extension `.intent`.
 For example, if you were to create a _tomato_ Skill to respond to questions about a _tomato_, you would create the file